Structuring an essay

 Take time on planning and structuring your essay and you will find writing it straightforward.

 This video suggests how you can structure your introduction.
-Please note that S3 is now called Skills Hub.

 Your introduction gives your tutor their first impression of your assignment.
 It establishes the tone and contains the most important information - your argument.